About Your Co-dependency With Social Media

 Four ways to consider balancing your screen time with live-streaming reality

 Your dependence upon electronic connection is good.
-Your need for social approval indicates you are probably not a sociopath, but what if something exists out there, beyond it?
+Your need for social approval indicates you are probably not a sociopath, but every life needs balance and you can find it.

 These days people meet at the message leaving center, however, separated by screens, distance, and even time.
 Think about this, we have more ways to connect than any other time in history, but so many options make it difficult sometimes to make two-way communications as reliable as they once were.

 But are people really connecting?
 Much more study is needed on this, but if we are to go by what millions of people report about alienation, there are aspects to social media that will never take the place of physical immersion in a three-dimensional world.
 There are still some experiences that can’t be approximated on screens.
 Here are four options to get off of Facebook for a bit, so you can benefit from physical face time as well:

 1. Your very physical presence with another shows that you value that person

 Making time to see people in the flesh is necessary for those relationships you need most.
 It is wonderful to have technology to stay in touch with others, but think about the words “in touch” They clearly indicate that as handshakes, hugs and things like dancing display, we evolved with physical bodies that gain affirmation of real connection by real connection.

 2. Live actions have more impact than left messages